Perfectly Easy Dinner Rolls are a light, fluffy, buttery addition to dinner, and are hands down the EASIEST yeast bread you will ever make!

 - If you don’t want to grease your pan, line your baking pan with parchment paper to make it easier to lift the rolls out once they’re done.

 - Set a timer when you’re letting your rolls rise.
-Letting this go too long can lose some of the fluffy texture we’re trying to achieve.
+Letting this go too long can lose some of the fluffy texture you’re trying to achieve.

 - If you have active dry yeast, you can use that in place of the rapid rise yeast and add an extra 10 minutes for the dough to rise before you bake, until it looks doughy and pillowy.
 Set them in a warm place and cover with plastic wrap.
 Leave it alone for the whole time so it doesn’t deflate.